-From inception, we have set the pace for innovation in financial services, achieving many industry-firsts that have
+From inception, we have set the pace for innovation in financial services, achieving many industry-firsts that have Notices Introduction Strategic Report Our Stakeholders Business Highlights Board of Directors' Report Financial Statements Other

 Today, as a fully-fledged financial services group, we have expanded beyond banking, building an ecosystem that delivers a broad range of financial solutions across asset management, pension fund administration, and digital payments.
 This ecosystem-driven approach ensures that we meet the evolving needs of our customers at every stage of their financial journey while sustaining long-term profitability and growth.
 Our ability to lead and win in a highly competitive market stems from a digital-first approach, an unrelenting pursuit of service excellence, and the strategic deployment of technology to enhance efficiency, drive financial inclusion, and deliver long-term value.